smcclatchy/gene-expression-qtl/_episodes/08-full-transcriptome-map.md

 > {: .solution}
 {: .challenge}

+Look at the transcriptome map.
+How many vertical bands do you see and which chromosomes are they on?

 ### QTL Density Plot

 In the transcriptome map above, we noticed vertical banding patterns in the eQTL, which indicate that one locus may regulate the expression of dozens of genes.
 How many genes are regulated by each locus and which genes are they?
-In order to adress this question, we need to make a plot of the density of eQTL along the genome.
+In order to address this question, we need to make a plot of the density of eQTL along the genome.
 This is like stacking up the eQTL onto the X-axis.

 We have provided a function to do this in the "gg_transcriptome_map.R" file in the "code" directory of this lesson.
 The function is called `eqtl_density_plot` and takes the following arguments:

-> data: data.frame (or tibble) with the following columns:
+* data: data.frame (or tibble) with the following columns:
->       ensembl: (required) character string containing the Ensembl gene ID.
+    * ensembl: (required) character string containing the Ensembl gene ID.
->       qtl_chr: (required) character string containing QTL chromsome.
+    * qtl_chr: (required) character string containing QTL chromsome.
->       qtl_pos: (required) floating point number containing the QTL position
+    * qtl_pos: (required) floating point number containing the QTL position in Mb.
->                in Mb.
->       qtl_lod: (optional) floating point number containing the LOD score.
+    * qtl_lod: (optional) floating point number containing the LOD score.
->       gene_chr:  (optional) character string containing transcript chromosome.
+    * gene_chr:  (optional) character string containing transcript chromosome.
->       gene_start: (optional) character string containing transcript start
->                 postion in Mb.
+    * gene_start: (optional) character string containing transcript start postion in Mb.
->       gene_end:  (optional) character string containing transcript end
->                position in Mb.
+    * gene_end:  (optional) character string containing transcript end position in Mb.
-> lod_thr: numeric value that is the LOD above which QTL will be retained.
->          Default = 7.
+* lod_thr: numeric value that is the LOD above which QTL will be retained.
+Default = 7.

 This function has been designed to use the same data structure as we used to create the transcriptome map.
 First, we will look at the locations of the cis-eQTL.
 We must also select a LOD threshold.
 We will use 7.18 since this is what was used in the Keller et al. paper.